Adrien89betty/smart-scraping/README.md

 ## Command lines
 ### Running the Main Spider
 The main spider (MainSpider) extracts detailed product data.
-To run it from terminal, use (from inside `idside_scraper` dir, if you are at the root, it wont works):
+To run it from terminal, use (from inside `smart_scraper` dir, if you are at the root, it wont works):

 ```bash
 scrapy crawl main_spider -a config_file=config_name.json -o outputs/name_output.json